RussiannHarvey/Vanadium-Nuker-V2/README.md

 > **⚠️ Support for this project has been discontinued.**
 > There are no updates or support for the tool; it is outdated V2 Edition

 **Vanadium Nuker V2** is a powerful Discord server nuker tool written in C#.
 It allows you to perform various destructive actions on a Discord server using HTTP requests only (no gateway needed).
-This tool is intended for **educational purposes only** and should only be used on servers you own or have explicit permission to test.
+This tool is intended for **educational purposes only**

 > Made by: RussianHarvey
 >